 Student grades are one source of information for families about their child's learning.
 Like all evaluation tools, they should be considered within the broader scope of a child's overall progress.
 In that framework, grades can be:

 Grading also provides feedback to teachers on their students’ learning with information that can inform future teaching decisions.
-Here in Oak Harbor, students are assessed in accordance with Oak Harbor Public School's board policy.
-Families can expect student grades to be issued during the following time periods:
+Here in Oak Harbor, students are assessed in accordance with Oak Harbor Public School's board policy. (link) Families can expect student grades to be issued during the following time periods:

 - A tool to evaluate student schoolwork.

 - A means of communicating about a student’s performance and potential for further success.